 Lake Mary is a somewhat small city located in the state of Florida.
-With a population of 16,021 people and six constituent neighborhoods, Lake Mary is the 162nd largest community in Florida.
+With a population of 17,479 people and six constituent neighborhoods, Lake Mary is the 162nd largest community in Florida.

 Also of interest is that Lake Mary has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.58% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lake Mary telecommute to their jobs.
+Overall, about 10.28% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Lake Mary in 2010 was $39,031, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $156,124 for a family of four.
+The per capita income in Lake Mary in 2018 was $46,701, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $186,804 for a family of four.
 However, Lake Mary contains both very wealthy and poor people as well.

 Lake Mary is a very ethnically-diverse city.
 The people who call Lake Mary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Mary residents report their race to be White, followed by Asian.
 Lake Mary also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.14% of the city’s residents.
 Important ancestries of people in Lake Mary include German, English, Irish, Italian, and Polish.